forax/exotic/README.md

 This library run on Java 8+ and is fully compatible with Java 9 modules.

-This library can be build with Java 11+
+This library needs Java 11+ to be built.

 ### MostlyConstant - [javadoc](https://jitpack.io/com/github/forax/exotic/master/javadoc/com/github/forax/exotic/MostlyConstant.html)